GTMStack

 Complementary technologies: If the lead uses tools that integrate with yours, they’re more likely to buy.
 A company running Salesforce, Outreach, and Gong is a better fit for a GTM operations platform than one running a custom-built CRM.

-Competitive technologies: If they’re using a direct competitor, they might not be in-market — or they might be dissatisfied and evaluating alternatives.
+Competitive technologies: If they’re using a direct competitor, they might not be in-market, or they might be dissatisfied and evaluating alternatives.
 Score this as neutral or slightly positive, and let engagement signals determine urgency.

 Technology maturity indicators: A company with a modern, well-integrated tech stack is more likely to adopt new tools than one still running legacy systems.
 This is a soft signal but a meaningful one.

-GTMStack’ analytics platform can automatically enrich leads with firmographic and technographic data, calculating fit scores in real time as new leads enter your system.
+GTMStack’s analytics platform can automatically enrich leads with firmographic and technographic data, calculating fit scores in real time as new leads enter your system.

 Engagement Scoring